Ehsan-Home/URL_shortener/back-end/README.md

 ### APIs

 1. Assign a short URL to a long URL (POST): This API is used to return an unique short URL corresponding to a long address.
-If the long address exists in the DB, the API simply returns the unique short address.
+If the long address exists in the database, the API simply returns the unique short address.
 Otherwise, the back-end creates a unique short address associated to the long URL and returns it.
 2. Get the long URL of a specific short URL: returns the long URL associated the the short URL, not found, otherwise.

-## DB
+## Database

 I've used sqllite3 for the sake of simplicity.